EmbedJournal/embedjournal/_posts/2013-06-08-shortest-path-line-follower-robot-logic-revealed.md

 Imagine if your robot was to start from node A (source) and move to node B (destination) and come back to node A!
 Hmm... not so great.. what if your robot could figure out the shortest path from source node to the destination node and then returns to the source node choosing the shortest path??
 Now won't that be one hell of a robot?
 That is where this post will get you to.

-For this tutorial, I assume you have already read my previous posts on the <a title="Line Follower Robot aEUR" Build it from scratch" href="http://embedjournal.com/2013/06/line-follower-robot/" target="_blank">line follower robot</a> and <a title="Programming a Line Follower Robot" href="http://embedjournal.com/2013/06/programming-line-follower-robot/" target="_blank">how to program it</a>.
+For this tutorial, I assume you have already read my previous posts on the [line follower robot](/line-follower-robot/) and [how to program it](/programming-line-follower-robot/).
 If you haven't, I suggest you give them both a short glance to get a grip of things.

 Honestly I don't believe in spoiling all the fun for you.
 If you are a die-hard thinker stop here and figure out your own logic.
 Then you can come back here and see if this was the method you thought of.
 If it matches great!
 You are victorious.
 If it didn't then post your method here in the comment section below.
 Who knows your logic might be better then mine.